Thinking beyond borders

 |Social security||26.8% – 28.8%||11% with cap||8%, 9%, or 11%|

-Brazil has fixed social security agreements with the following countries: Argentina, Belgium, Bolivia, Greece, Spain, Chile, Italy, Luxembourg, Paraguay, Germany, Uruguay, Portugal, and Cape Verde Island, Japan and Korea.
+Brazil has fixed social security agreements with the following countries: Argentina, Belgium, Bolivia, Greece, Spain, El Salvador, Equador, Chile, Italy, Luxembourg, Paraguay, Germany, Uruguay, Portugal, Cape Verde Island, Canada, France, Japan and Korea.

 The main goals of the social security treaties are to make sure the working time in one country is valid towards the minimum working period for retirement purposes in the other country, to allow the cooperation between Brazil and overseas authorities in enforcing their respective laws, and to guarantee the individual’s rights.
 There are several questions on whether such treaties are effective in avoiding social security taxation.